 Commercial overhead doors are kind of like giant, much heavier versions of a typical garage door you’d see on someone’s home.
-The infrastructure for all the moving parts are somewhat similar.
-But commercial doors are much heavier duty – they’re meant to withstand almost anything, and they provide secure access in and out of your warehouse space.
-So, if the overhead door at your business is malfunctioning, fixing it promptly is a matter of keeping your business secure and running smoothly.
+The infrastructure for all the moving parts are similar.
+Warehouse doors serve as the primary entry and exit point for goods and supplies.
+Industrial-grade doors must be sturdy and reliable to keep the business running.
+If the overhead door at your business is malfunctioning, fixing it promptly is a matter of keeping your business secure and running smoothly.

-Maintenancing the overhead door(s) at your loading dock is crucial for several reasons.
+Performing maintenance on the overhead door(s) at your loading dock is crucial for several reasons.
 The first being, you want to avoid having the issues we mentioned above and needing to take the downtime and money to have it professionally repaired, or worse, completely replaced.
-But other important issues a malfunctioning overhead door can cause include security risks if it isn’t closing and locking properly, safety risks for your employees if the springs are stretched or broken and aren’t properly supporting the door, and risks of not being able to load or unload inventory if the door becomes stuck closed or partially open.
-Some maintenance and repairs are okay to do yourself, but because these doors are so large and heavy, many times you’re going to need the help of professionals who specialize in commercial door installation and repair.
+But other important issues a malfunctioning overhead door can cause include:

 When You Should Call a Commercial Door Install and Repair Company

-Before you call the experts, take a look around the door’s infrastructure (tracks, frame, springs, opener, etc.).
-If you notice stretched or broken springs, you’re definitely going to want that fixed ASAP, and by a professional.
-Weak or broken springs are a serious safety hazard, and because they deal with so much tension, trying to replace them yourself is a terrible idea.
+Before you call in the experts, look around the door’s infrastructure (tracks, frame, springs, opener, etc.).
+If you notice stretched or broken springs, you should get that fixed ASAP, and by a professional.
+Weak or broken springs are a serious safety hazard, and because they deal with so much tension, trying to replace them yourself is a dangerous idea.

 If you can’t find anything that looks worn or broken, try lubricating every moving part on the door and see if that improves its function.
 If not, cover all your bases by switching the remote battery and making sure the photo eyes are clean.
-If after all this, you’ve still got noise, the door is off track, or it’s still not opening and closing correctly, call a professional.
+If after all this, if you still have noise, the door is off track, or it’s still not opening and closing correctly, call a professional.
 There are a lot of things it could be that someone who specializes in commercial door installation and repair will be able to identify and advise you on how to fix.
-It’s wise to call someone and pay for repair than ignore the issue or deal with it being just kind of fixed from your DIY repairs, because in the end, the potential costs of a security breach, an employee accident, or having to completely replace your overhead door are all a lot more expensive that getting it repaired by a pro.
+It’s wise to call a professional and pay for repair than ignore the issue or deal with it being just kind of fixed from your DIY repairs.
+In the end, the potential costs of a security breach, an employee accident, or having to completely replace your overhead door, are all a lot more expensive that getting it repaired by a pro.